woerndlit/blog_woerndli/input/posts/mdca-mde-dropbox-restrictions.md

 ![img_48.png](.media/img_52.png)![image.png](.media/img_48.png)

 4\.
-Save the policy and wait up to an hour for the new policy to becom active\.
+Save the policy and wait up to an hour for the new policy to become active\.

 - - -